Boise High School: Academics

 Newsweek has ranked Boise High in every top national high school list created topping all other Idaho schools.
 Considered in the rankings were school advanced placement exam scores.
 In 2014, Boise High had 598 students who took 1,308 exams, and 86% of test-takers received a score of 3 or better.
 For the same year the school had 19 National Merit finalists.

 Athletics

-In athletics, the Boise Braves compete in the Southern Idaho Conference (SIC) in Class 5A, the Idaho High School Activities Association's classification for the largest schools in the state.
+In athletics, the Boise Brave compete in the Southern Idaho Conference (SIC) in Class 5A, the Idaho High School Activities Association's classification for the largest schools in the state.
 Sanctioned sports are volleyball, cross country, basketball, baseball, track and field, football, soccer, wrestling, softball, golf, and tennis.
 Also, cheerleading, speech, music, and dance are sanctioned activities.

 For decades, varsity football games were played at Bronco Stadium at Boise State University.
 In 2012, football games for the city's high schools were moved several blocks northeast to the new Dona Larsen Park, the former site of East Junior High (1952–2009).
 Boise High played football at this site in the first half of the 20th century, when it was known as "Public School Field."
-The Braves' home venue for varsity baseball is at Fort Boise Park.
+The Brave's home venue for varsity baseball is at Fort Boise Park.